DogFingerStudios/Yanorra/Wiki/Duvessa.md

 ### Duvessa-Moa War

-Twenty years (~73 centara) after The Drift, the Dornish Order (DO) faced a significant challenge from the rival nation of Moa.
+Approximately 73 centara (~20 years) after The Drift, the Dornish Order (DO) faced a significant challenge from the rival nation of Moa.
 Moa attempted to seize Duvessa’s northern territory bordering the Thornbelt land-bridge, igniting the Duvessa-Moa War.

 Duvessa not only successfully repelled the invasion, but was able to seize Moa's northern territory, including the coastal city of Port Moa.
 This victory allowed Duvessa to annex Normoa, a rugged and insular region with a population of around 80,000, while Soumoa remained an independent remnant of the former Moa.